brooklynrail/brooklynrail-platform/content/events/2020/10/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber.md

   Jasmine Weber.
 people:
   - person: asmaa-walton
-    event_bio: >-
-      Asmaa Walton is a Detroit native and founder of the Black Art Library, a collection of books she began curating on Black visual arts in early 2020.
-      The Black Art Library will be a public-facing archive, research library, and collection of art books, children’s books, exhibition catalogues, biographies, and ephemera on Black visual arts and artists intended to be an educational resource for the Black community and beyond.
+    event_bio: "Asmaa Walton is a Detroit native and founder of the Black Art Library, an ongoing collection of books on Black visual culture which will become a public-facing archive, research library, and collection of art books, children’s books, exhibition catalogues, biographies, and ephemera on Black visual arts and artists intended to be an educational resource for the Black community and beyond.
 The project started this year, and is currently fundraising to expand its collection and acquire a brick-and-mortar space that will act as a non-lending library based in Detroit, MI.
 Walton holds an MA in Arts Politics from the Department of Art & Public Policy at New York University, and a BFA in Arts Education from Michigan State University.
-She was previously the inaugural Keybank Fellow at The Toledo Museum of Art, and the 2019–2020 Romare Bearden Graduate Museum Fellow at the Saint Louis Art Museum.
+She was previously the inaugural Keybank Fellow at The Toledo Museum of Art, and the 2019–2020 Romare Bearden Graduate Museum Fellow at the Saint Louis Art Museum. "

-      Read more on the Black Art Library’s fundraising page, and peruse its stacks virtually via its viral Instagram page.
     related_links: []
   - person: alexis-assam
     event_bio: "Alexis Assam is an emerging curator with a dual focus on